 The Christian Community of Chapel Hill/Durham is an affiliate of The Christian Community in the Greater Washington-Baltimore Area.
 The Washington-Baltimore congregation is blessed with two priests, Rev. Matthias Giles and Rev. Emma Heirman who happen to be a married couple.
 Rev. Matthias Giles is assigned to our community and will visit on average, 6-8 times during the school year.
 He is also available for special events such as baptisms, weddings, and funerals.
 In the event that he is not available, we may have the opportunity of a visit from Rev. Emma Heirman.
-We also have monthly Devotional Gatherings led by a lay leader when a priest isn’t available.
+We also hold periodic Devotional Gatherings at the home of one of our members when a priest visit isn’t possible .

-A little about Rev. Matthias Giles in his own words:
+A little about Rev. Giles and Rev. Heirman in their own words:

 I grew up in a small town, absorbing the natural beauty of rural northeastern Ohio.
 As a young adult, a love for music, plants, and the riddles of existence guided my pursuits.
 In 2007 I received a BA in music from Earlham College.
 Through friendships in college I encountered Spiritual Science and the writings of Rudolf Steiner, which would profoundly influence my spiritual and intellectual life thereafter.